mtp13/prayers-site/_mysteries/luminous_mysteries.md

 **Scripture:** John 2:1-11

-> And the third day, there was a marriage in Cana of Galilee: and the mother
+> On the third day there was a wedding in Cana in Galilee, and the mother of
-> of Jesus was there.
-And Jesus also was invited, and his disciples, to the
+> Jesus was there.
+Jesus and his disciples were also invited to the wedding.
-> marriage.
-And the wine failing, the mother of Jesus saith to him: They have
+> When the wine ran short, the mother of Jesus said to him, “They have no
-> no wine.
-And Jesus saith to her: Woman, what is that to me and to thee? my
+> wine.”
+[And] Jesus said to her, “Woman, how does your concern affect me?
+My
-> hour is not yet come.
-His mother saith to the waiters: Whatsoever he shall
+> hour has not yet come.”
+His mother said to the servers, “Do whatever he
-> say to you, do ye.
-Now there were set there six waterpots of stone, according
+> tells you.”
+Now there were six stone water jars there for Jewish ceremonial
-> to the manner of the purifying of the Jews, containing two or three measures
-> apiece.
-Jesus saith to them: Fill the waterpots with water.
-And they filled
-> them up to the brim.
-And Jesus saith to them: Draw out now, and carry to the
+> washings,  each holding twenty to thirty gallons.
+Jesus told them, “Fill the
+> jars with water.”
+So they filled them to the brim.
+Then he told them, “Draw
-> chief steward of the feast.
-And they carried it.
-And when the chief steward
+> some out now and take it to the headwaiter.”
+So they took it.
+And when the
-> had tasted the water made wine, and knew not whence it was, but the waiters
+> headwaiter tasted the water that had become wine, without knowing where it
-> knew who had drawn the water; the chief steward calleth the bridegroom, And
+> came from (although the servers who had drawn the water knew), the headwaiter
-> saith to him: Every man at first setteth forth good wine, and when men have
-> well drunk, then that which is worse.
-But thou hast kept the good wine until
+> called the bridegroom and said to him, “Everyone serves good wine first, and
+> then when people have drunk freely, an inferior one; but you have kept the
-> now.
-This beginning of miracles did Jesus in Cana of Galilee; and manifested
+> good wine until now.”
+Jesus did this as the beginning of his signs in Cana in
-> his glory, and his disciples believed in him.
+> Galilee and so revealed his glory, and his disciples began to believe in him.

 **Meditation:** At Mary's request, Jesus reveals his glory through his first miracle.
 Mary shows us the way to Jesus: "Do whatever he tells you."